michaelsinghurse/wake-up/README.md

 ## Getting Starting

 Simply download the `wakeUp.js` file and run it with Node.
-It takes one argument, the URL for the website you want to ping.
+It takes one argument, the URL for the website you want to request.
 Be sure to include the scheme (http or https).

 From the command line: